qiansen1386/PBKDF2_4_Yii/README.md

 Advantage
 -------------
+Nothing special but FREEDOM.
-Nothing special.
-But it is easy to use and simple to understand.
+It is easy to use and simple to understand.
+It is a stand alone file does not have to extends anything or put in some specific location.
+Under LGPL v3 license, you can feel free to modify this code.
+I don't know know which license shall i choose, i think this license is freedom enough, so i pick it.
+You have better ideas, please let me know.

 Requirement
 -------------
 Require PHP5.3++,MCRYPT extension support.